doongwong2/studious-succotash/README.md

 # studious-succotash

-This is a collection of what I've done.
+This is a collection of what I've done on Leetcode.